Frederick W. Swift: Military service

 Swift was promoted to lieutenant colonel on November 26, 1863, and assumed command of the 17th that same day.
 He was captured by the Confederates on May 12, 1864, at the Battle of Spotsylvania Court House in Virginia and was held in Macon, Georgia, until he was exchanged for Confederate prisoners of war on August 3, 1864, in Charleston, South Carolina.
-He was added to General Cadmus M. Wilcox's staff in October 1864.
+He was added to General Orlando B. Willcox's staff in October 1864.
 He was promoted to colonel in December 1864 and after the war received a brevet promotion to brigadier general, backdated to March 13, 1865.
 He was mustered out of the army on June 3, 1865, at Delaney House, Washington, D.C.